Pavement

 Since lo-fi gods PAVEMENT have a passion for horse racing, we take them to the local William Hill for some gambling tips...
 But is everything ...

-Stephen Malkmus: invisible jukebox
+Stephen Malkmus: Invisible jukebox

-Interview by Mike Barnes, Wire, The, March 2001
+Interview by Mike Barnes, The Wire, March 2001

 Every month we play a musician a series of records which they're asked to identify and comment on — with no prior knowledge of what ...